How to file a claim for division of property after divorce. How to apply for division of joint property after divorce

 • In the process of living together in marriage;

-• During a divorce
+• During a divorce;

-Such violations may be related to:
+Such violations may be associated with:

-• Independent alienation of common property without the permission of the other spouse as a result of transactions related to the exchange, donation, sale;
+• Independent alienation of common property without the permission of the other spouse as a result of transactions related to exchange, donation, sale;

-Application for division of property sample
+Application for division of property, sample

 1. Full name of the judge/name of the court;